 Content that’s not within the scope of the accessibility regulations

 The map on our contact us page may not be fully accessible to all users.
 This is exempt from the accessibility regulations.
 We have, however, provided our address in an accessible format.

 Preparation of this accessibility statement

-This website was last tested on 9th September 2020.
-This website was tested for compliance with the Web Content Accessibility Guidelines V2.1 level A, level AA and level AAA, and the test was carried out by Web Usability Partnership Ltd.
+This website was last tested on 23rd September 2021.
+This website was tested for compliance with the Web Content Accessibility Guidelines V2.1 level A and AA, and the test was carried out by Web Usability Partnership Ltd.